sammieerne/.github.io/README.md

 ## About Me

+Hello!
 My name is Samantha Erne, and I am currently a Master of Science in Business Analytics Student at Miami University.
-In my MSBA program, I have been able to improve my coding skills vastly in addition to learning new software and languages.
-I am particularly interested in Data Science, and enjoy working with both structured and unstructured data sets.
+In my graduate studies, I have been able to develop strong coding skills and experience working with data in many forms.
+I have a particular interest in Data Science, Data Enginerring, IT, and I enjoy working with both structured and unstructured data sets and being able to transform raw data into useful insights.

 ## Current Projects